 7. Marketing Communications

-We may send you service-related communications that are necessary to provide the Services, such as billing notices, security alerts, account messages, and product updates.
+We may send you service-related communications that are necessary to provide the Services, such as billing notices, security alerts, account messages, legal notices, and product updates.

 8. Data Retention

-We retain personal information for as long as reasonably necessary for the purposes described in this Privacy Policy, including to provide the Services, maintain accounts, comply with legal obligations, resolve disputes, enforce agreements, protect security, and support backup and archival processes.
+We retain personal information for as long as reasonably necessary for the purposes described in this Privacy Policy, including to provide the Services, maintain accounts, comply with legal obligations, resolve disputes, enforce agreements, protect security, prevent fraud and abuse, and support backup and archival processes.

-Retention periods vary based on the type of information and the context in which it was collected.
-For example:
+Retention periods vary based on the type of information, account status, product functionality, legal requirements, security needs, operational needs, and the context in which the information was collected.

 - account and contact information is generally retained for the duration of the account relationship and a reasonable period thereafter;